Risks from Asteroids

 Without even trying to count asteroids in the night sky, we can look at the Earth for indications of large craters or extinction events, and reason that asteroids over 1km in diameter can’t strike much more frequently than once every million years on average — any higher and the relatively small number of craters wouldn’t make sense.

 Of course, we can also try to spot asteroids in the sky.
-Astronomers have identified a large majority of near-Earth asteroids Meaning they trace an orbit around the sun relatively close to Earth's orbit. larger than 1km across, and many smaller examples.
+Astronomers have identified a large majority of (sidenote: Meaning they trace an orbit around the sun relatively close to Earth’s orbit.) larger than 1km across, and many smaller examples.
 From these surveys, we know that the chance of an Earth-impact for asteroids 1-10km in diameter is about 1 in 6,000, and about 1 in 1.5 million for asteroids larger than 10km across — that is, roughly the size of the asteroid that caused the Cretaceous–Paleogene mass (dinosaur) extinction event.

 But we can be even more confident about the risk from asteroids in this century specifically, because astronomers can track the large asteroids they spot and check whether their trajectories are on course to intercept with Earth’s.
 With this more precise information, the risks look lower still.
 In particular, the chance of an impact from an asteroid greater than 10km in size following its natural orbit is effectively zero if NASA is correct in claiming it has identified all asteroids this size.